bswinnerton/blog/_drafts/2017-12-21-configuring-kvm-on-clear-linux.md

 4 links listed.
 ```

-We hope to see `br0` as routable, and don't have to worry about a setup of `configuring`.
+We hope to see `br0` as "routable", and don't have to worry about a setup of `configuring`.

 ## Build VMs

 Now for the exciting part!
 Building and launching the virtual machines.

-First, let's start with creating a folder to store the ISOs that we'll use as the installation media:
+First, let's start with creating a directory to store the ISOs that we'll use as the installation media:

 ```
 sudo mkdir /var/lib/libvirt/isos/